tejv/USBCx/README.md

     .
 In Options menu click on List all devices.
 Then select the analyzer device and change driver to libusbk.
   ### Linux
     .
 Make sure user has read/write permisssion to the usb device.
     .
-If not then Clicking Start/Stop menu item You will get " Start Command fail" To fix this Create a file /etc/udev/rules.d/99-userusbdevices.rules
+If not then Clicking Start/Stop menu item You will get " Start Command fail".
+To fix this create a file /etc/udev/rules.d/99-userusbdevices.rules

         with below line and replug the device.